-Re-Verification of Information: Any previously submitted or verified documents that will be more than 120 days old at the point of move-in and that are subject to change must be re-verified.
+Re-Verification of Information: Any previously submitted or verified documents that will be more than 90 days old at the point of move-in and that are subject to change must be re-verified, unless property staff extend the verification for an additional 90-day period through oral reverification.
 Applicants being verified in anticipation of future unit availability may be asked to complete this process more than once to maintain their position on the Waiting List.
-Applicants will be approved or rejected by following TPMC's written procedures.
+Applicants will be approved or rejected by following NWRECC's written procedures.